|

 scene is vital to the success of our overall work.
 It is essential

 for us to be known and trusted by the gay community.
+Through liaising with bar owners/staff and customers, advertising,

 the distribution of informative materials and condoms and lubricant